keatonrproud/Deduplication/README.md

 # Deduplication Challenge

 Below is not organized whatsoever.
-If you want to explore (or send suggestions), be my guest.
+Feel free to explore or send your thoughts.

 IDEAS:
 1) If we can fix the cos_sim_scores from sentence-transformer and balance for length somehow, we may be on to something.
 When testing on sentences of similar length, in diff languages, it is able to estimate similarities.